Probabilistic Deep Learning for Real-Time Large Deformation Simulations: General FEM-based U-Net Methodology

-Upsampling operator can be seen as reverse of maxpooling, it increases the spatial dimensions of the input by desirable factor without affecting the channel dimension.
-As showed in Figure~\ref{fig:CNN-2D}, in the decoder phase, outputs of up-sampling are concatenated with respective layers from encoder phase of the U-Net (in case of symmetric U-Nets, the $n$-th layer is concatenated with the $(L-n-2)$-th layer, where $L$ is the index of output layer in a U-Net).
+Upsampling operator can be seen as the reverse of max pooling, it increases the spatial dimensions of the input without affecting the channel dimension.
+As showed in Figure~\ref{fig:CNN-2D}, in the decoder phase, outputs of up-sampling are concatenated with respective layers from the encoder phase of the U-Net (in case of symmetric U-Nets, the $l$-th layer is concatenated with the $(L-l-2)$-th layer, where $L$ is the index of output layer in a U-Net).
 The up-sampling with concatenation read

 The final $1 \times 1$ convolution operation reads